sindresorhus/screenfull/readme.md

 #### .isFullscreen

-Returns a boolean whetever fullscreen is active.
+Returns a boolean whether fullscreen is active.

 #### .element